elestio-examples/gophish/README.md

 2.  **Open Configuration Popup:** Upon entering the Sending Profiles section, a new popup window will appear, allowing you to configure your SMTP settings.

-3.  **Configure SMTP Settings:** You have the option to use either your own SMTP credentials or the provided credentials for sending emails.
-Below are the details for both options:
+3.  **Configure SMTP Settings:** Please enter your own SMTP credentials in the fields provided.

-    - **Using Your Own SMTP Credentials:** Input the appropriate information in the fields provided.

 4.  **Save Changes:** After configuring your SMTP settings, ensure to save the changes before exiting the configuration popup.